Walomiba22/Modern-Hotel-Network-Project./README.md

 # 🏨 Vic Modern Hotel: Enterprise Network Design
+#use passwoord to enter ROUTER 1234 AND SWICH 12345 for all deviece

 A comprehensive 3-story hotel network simulation featuring multi-layer segmentation, dynamic routing, and enterprise-grade security.
 Built and validated using **Cisco Packet Tracer**.